tyu0912/ansible-terraform-gcp/README.md

 # Spinning up a Load Balanced API With Terraform and Ansible on GCP

 This repo employs Terraform and Ansible to deploy an API onto GCP.
-Terraform is firstly used to set up the infrastructure.
-Ansible will then install Docker, pull an image of the API, then create a container for it.
+Terraform is firstly used to set up the infrastructure which includes _n_ instances, network configurations, and a load balancer.
+Ansible will then install Docker, pull an image of the API, then create containers for it on each instance.

 ## Steps: